adilshads/adminDashboard/README.md

 I would like to express our gratitude to the author for their open-source contribution.

-Icons used in this project are provided under the MIT license by [Ionicons](https://ionic.io/ionicons).
+- Icons used in this project are provided under the MIT license by [Ionicons](https://ionic.io/ionicons).
 Please refer to their website for more details on licensing and terms of use.

+- Icons used in this project are from [Font Awesome](https://fontawesome.com).